Strategic asset allocation and investment plan for CaptainFI’s journey to financial independence.

 - Whichever LIC has the biggest discount to its value out of AFI, MLT, BKI or ARG, using published NTA or NAV figures and interpolating for the index performance or using Pat the Shufflers interpolation spreadsheet.
 Remember that some LICs consistently trade at a discount to value, which means the ‘market’ isn’t ‘favouring’ them now and if the business and management is solid, then your getting a good deal.
 One thing I look at is what I call the discount delta, which is the current discount to its regular discount rate.
 For example if it regularly trades at 1% below NAV, and today its trading at 2% below NAV, then it has a discount delta of only 1%, as compared to its discount of 2%.
 Compare the discount or the discount delta to other LICs or ETFs to get an idea of it looks relative to the market.
 If no LIC is trading at a discount I go to step 2.

-- Whichever ETF out of A200, VEU or VTS has gone down the most.
+- Whichever ETF out of A200, VEU or VTS has gone down the most or is the furthest from my ideal split.
 Yes if the ETF has gone down that means its underlying holdings have gone down.
 Yes, sometimes this is linked to reduced dividends but history tells us most of the time that dividends are not explicitly tied to capital value of shares.
 In a market crash the business fundamentals of most companies don’t suddenly change, i.e. telcos still provide mobile phone contracts, people still buy food and use electricity.
 This means the companies continue to make profits and therefore the diversified dividends from ETFs (and LICs for that matter) don’t decrease the same percent as the share price drops (as the share price is mostly determined by greed or fear, whereas the profit/earnings of those companies are determined by solid business fundamentals).
 Therefore whenever I see RED and an ETF has gone down, in my mind I see a more attractive P/E ratio and a chance to buy future dividends at a discounted rate.
 If none of the ETFs have gone down, I look at whichever has gone up the least!

-Benefits to my Investment strategy
+Benefits to my FI strategy

 Benefit 1: Emotion